-What I learned from the 7 Habits.
-(Part 3) Once you know who you want to be and where you want to be, you must "Put First Things First" and manage yourself within time toward your goal.
+What I learned from the 7 Habits (Part 3 of 7).
+Once you know who you want to be and where you want to be, you must "Put First Things First" and manage yourself within time toward your goal.
 There's no such thing as time management.
 You can't manage time and neither can anyone else.
 Time just is.
 There's only personal leadership and personal management within time.

-What I learned from the 7 Habits.
-(Part 2) Who are you?
+What I learned from the 7 Habits (Part 2 of 7).
+Who are you?
 Where are you?
 Who do you want to be?
 Where do you want to be?
 If you know the answer to these questions, you'll discover there's a gap between the first two and the second two.
 I call that the "Success Gap."
 How do you close the gap?
 You "Begin with the End in Mind."

-What I learned from the 7 Habits (Part 1).
+What I learned from the 7 Habits (Part 1 of 7).
 In this episode, I share the most important leadership principle I've ever learned.
 Learn what it means to "Be Proactive" instead of being reactive.
 Learn how and why you should focus on your "circle of influence" and why you should avoid your "circle of concern."